slidenerd/Fpam/README.md

     There is something common
       Find the list of all posts that are contained in both the JSON groupMeta and the database.
 Lets call it List<C>
-      Sort these posts in order of their updated time Find the updated time of the oldest common post and the newest common post Find all the posts stored in the database between this time range.
+      Sort these posts in order of their updated time Find the updated time of the oldest common postId and the newest common postId Find all the posts stored in the database between this time range.
 Lets call it List<U>
       Compare the posts between List<C> and List<U>
-        If a post is present in List<U> but not in List<C> delete the post If a post is present in List<U> and List<C> update the post
+        If a postId is present in List<U> but not in List<C> delete the postId If a postId is present in List<U> and List<C> update the postId

 # Fpam